Stand with Ukraine flag

 Motivation

-Within the ThingsBoard company, our extensive expertise and clear understanding of diverse IoT requirements and use cases have helped us to identify two main scenarios in which our clients develop their solutions.
-In the first scenario, numerous devices are generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
-On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications.
+At ThingsBoard, we’ve gained a lot of experience in building scalable IoT applications, which has helped us identify two main scenarios for MQTT-based solutions.
+In the first scenario, numerous devices generate a large volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
+Normally, a few applications are set up to handle these lots of incoming data.
+They must be persistent clients with a Quality of Service (QoS) level set to 1 or 2, capable of retaining all the data even when they’re temporarily offline due to restarts or upgrades.
+This ensures applications don’t miss any single message.
+On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
-This case is known as a fan-out pattern.
+This case is known as a fan-out (broadcast) pattern.
 Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.

-To ensure the fulfillment of the above requirements and prevent message loss in the case of client or broker failures, TBMQ uses the powerful capabilities of Kafka as its underlying infrastructure.
+To ensure the fulfillment of the above requirements and prevent message loss in the case of clients or some of the broker instances failures, TBMQ uses the powerful capabilities of Kafka as its underlying infrastructure.

-Kafka plays a crucial role in various stages of the MQTT workflow.
-Notably, client sessions and subscriptions are stored within dedicated Kafka topics.
-By utilizing these Kafka topics, all broker nodes can readily access the most up-to-date states of client sessions and subscriptions, allowing them to maintain local copies for efficient message processing and delivery.
-In the case of a client losing connection to a specific broker node, other nodes seamlessly continue operations based on the latest state.
+Kafka plays a crucial role in various stages of the MQTT message processing.
+All unprocessed published messages, client sessions, and subscriptions are stored within dedicated Kafka topics.
+A comprehensive list of Kafka topics used within TBMQ is available here.
+All broker nodes can readily access the most up-to-date state of client sessions and subscriptions by utilizing these topics.
+They maintain local copies of sessions and subscriptions for efficient message processing and delivery.
+When a client loses connection to a specific broker node, other nodes can seamlessly continue operations based on the latest state.
 Additionally, newly added broker nodes to the cluster get this vital information upon their activation.

 Client subscriptions hold significant importance within the MQTT publish/subscribe pattern.
-To optimize performance, TBMQ employs the Trie data structure, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.
+TBMQ employs the Trie data structure to optimize performance, enabling efficient persistence of client subscriptions in memory and facilitating swift access to relevant topic patterns.

 Non-persistent client